timvandermeij/lbp.py/README.md

 Running the code
 ================

 The first step is to obtain images to run `lbp.py` on.
-We use a scraper to get large, high resolution images from [Unsplash](https://unsplash.com), which provides free images under a [Creative Commons Zero](https://unsplash.com/license) license.
+We have implemented a scraper to get large, high resolution images from [Unsplash](https://unsplash.com), which provides free images under a [Creative Commons Zero](https://unsplash.com/license) license.
 Execute the following command in a terminal:

-    $ python scraper.py 10
+    $ python scraper.py

 The scraper will then download the first 10 images from the Unsplash website.
-To create a larger dataset, one can simply increase the limit parameter.
+To create a larger dataset, one can simply increase the limit using the `--limit` parameter.
 The downloaded images will be stored in the `images` folder in the `lbp.py` root directory.
-Optionally there is a second parameter to `scraper.py` that allows one to change this default folder name.
+Optionally there is the `--target` parameter to `scraper.py` that allows one to change this default target folder name.

 Now that we have a dataset, we can run the local binary patterns algorithm.
 There are three variants: